SQL Server Functions Interview Questions and Answers

 - Stored procedures support deferred name resolution.
 For example, while writing a stored procedure that uses table names, for example, table1, table2, etc. but these tables do not exist in the database is allowed during the creation of the stored procedure but runtime throws error whereas functions do not support deferred name resolution.

-In the next article, I am going to discuss the most frequently asked SQL Server Constraints Interview Questions and Answers.
+In the next article, I am going to discuss the most frequently asked SQL Server TCL Interview Questions and Answers.
 Here, in this article, I try to explain the most frequently asked SQL Server Functions Interview Questions and Answers.
 I hope you enjoy this SQL Server Functions Interview Questions and Answers article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this SQL Server Functions Interview Questions and Answers article.